Henri Dumont: Legacy

 The anthology Cantica sacra published in 1652 contained motets for 1, 2, 3 or 4 soloists with continuo, the first of their kind in France.
-What was new was not the use of continuo (for which there was some precedent) but the combining, in sacred music, of solo voices with obbligato instruments, particularly in the petits motets for one or two voices.
+What was new was not the use of continuo (for which there was some precedent even among French composers, and there were abundant precedents in Italian scores) but the combining, in sacred music, of solo voices with obbligato instruments, particularly in the petits motets for one or two voices.
 Here there are many innovations, such as the introduction of typical Italian devices such as vocalise and echo.
 The grand motets also look forward to those later written for Versailles.
 The oratorio genre and the recitativo style are both prefigured in the dialogue motets.
 As to the continuo, if he did not introduce it to France, he was the first to print a separate partbook and thus did much to propagate its use.
 His grands motets pour la Chapelle Royale (1686) reunite all the formal experiments of his previous work.
 It is notable that Dumont's motets were sung in parish churches into the 1730s, that is, 60 years after his death.